bradduthie/RandomMatrixStability/notebook/PLoS_Compu_reviews.md

 Reviewer 1 specific comment 2
 --------------------------------------------------------------------------------

 (b) If there is another interpretation of gamma_i in terms of evolution of traits, then this is not adequately explained.
 Patel et al is cited in support of this, where stability of an eco-evolutionary system is explored using a block matrix of S species and a set of traits that can evolve.
-But it isn’t clear to me in what limit the stability of such a system will reduce to the stability of a matrix of the form M=XA for community matrix A.  Whereas the effect of having a distribution of equilibrium abundances is very clearly of this form.
+But it isn't clear to me in what limit the stability of such a system will reduce to the stability of a matrix of the form M=XA for community matrix A.  Whereas the effect of having a distribution of equilibrium abundances is very clearly of this form.

 In summary I would recommend making the connection with species equilibrium abundances clearer, and in parallel including the derivation of gamma_i by considering (presumably extremely fast) trait evolution.

 Response to Reviewer 1 specific comment 2
 --------------------------------------------------------------------------------